 So, for this week’s blog we’re shining the spotlight on the neuroscience behind ‘catching a smile’ and how it can be a wonderfully simple tool to boost our children’s sense of well-being and empower them to positively boost others too!

 Have you ever found yourself in a room with someone and found you couldn’t help but catch on to their current mood or emotional state?
-Whether they’re bubbly and excitable and you can’t help but smile and laugh along with them or they’re sad and negative and you feel your energy dip too, the same science is at play – and that’s thanks to something called mirror neurons.
+Whether they’re bubbly and excitable and you can’t help but smile or they’re sad and negative and you feel your energy dip too, science is at play.
+That’s thanks to something called mirror neurons.

-• When we smile at another person, their mirror neurons detect this and send a message to their brain to activate the muscles responsible for smiling and so they smile back.
+- When we smile at another person, their mirror neurons detect this and send a message to their brain to activate the muscles responsible for smiling and so they smile back or pass on a smile.
 Interestingly, not only do the muscles respond to this smile but our chemical balance also shifts, releasing feel-good chemicals such as neuropeptides, dopamine, serotonin and other endorphins.
+This explains the link between smiles and mental health.

 Interestingly, however, our mirror neurons work not only for smiles but any emotional response or facial expression we detect, even the negative ones.